syntacore/snippy/llvm/tools/llvm-snippy/README.md

 5. Make a single commit.
 6. Create a PR from your fork or use a branch that starts from `users/<username>/`.

 You can request a review by mentioning people in the PR comments.
 Best candidates for review are developers who have contributed in the area your patch concerns.
-Keep in mind that the usual review period is one week, so please do not ping more often.
+Keep in mind that the usual review period is one week, so do not ping more often.

 Once you patch is reviewed and approved, you can merge the change.
-If you do not have the rights, please let people know so they could merge the change on your behalf.
+If you do not have the rights, let maintainers know so they could merge the change on your behalf.

 Feel free to participate in any review you are interested in.